bruceravel/demeter/documentation/Athena/hephaestus.rst

 experimentalist using a periodic table, tables of X-ray absorption coefficients, and other elemental data.

-On the left of the :demeter:`hephaestus` window is a stack of icons which are used to select the different tools.
-Clicking on one of the icons enables that tool.
+On the left of the :demeter:`hephaestus` window is a stack of icon buttons which are used to select the different tools.
+Clicking on one of the icon buttons enables that tool.

 At the bottom of the :demeter:`hephaestus` window is a status bar which :demeter:`hephaestus` uses to convey information during the course of operation.
 Along with information about the most recently completed calculation, the status bar shows topical information.
 As the mouse passes over an element in the periodic table, the element name, symbol, and Z number are displayed.
-In the Absorption tool, clicking on an edge or line energy will display that energy in wavelength units in the status bar.
+In the Absorption tool, :mark:`leftclick,.` clicking on an edge or line energy will display that energy in wavelength units in the status bar.
 In the Standards tool, some information about the plotted data is displayed in the status bar.

 The :guilabel:`Hephaestus` menu in the menu bar provides another way of navigating between the tools.
 The mouse can be used, as can the